alkvi/fnirs_validation_study/README.md

 # fNIRS validation study

-This repository contains files for producing the results found in: (to be added)
+This repository contains files for producing the results found in: https://doi.org/10.1016/j.nicl.2024.103637

 The data repository for this study can be found in: https://doi.org/10.48723/vscr-eq07.
 Details on how this dataset was prepared can be found in: https://github.com/alkvi/fnirs_dataset_preparation.